 Investors in OrganiGram Holdings had a tough year, with a total loss of 59%, against a market gain of about 12%.
 Even the share prices of good stocks drop sometimes, but we want to see improvements in the fundamental metrics of a business, before getting too interested.
 Longer term investors wouldn't be so upset, since they would have made 44%, each year, over five years.
 If the fundamental data continues to indicate long term sustainable growth, the current sell-off could be an opportunity worth considering.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
 For instance, we've identified 2 warning signs for OrganiGram Holdings that you should be aware of.

 If you would prefer to check out another company -- one with potentially superior financials -- then do not miss this free list of companies that have proven they can grow earnings.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on CA exchanges.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.

-If you decide to trade OrganiGram Holdings, use the lowest-cost* platform that is rated #1 Overall by Barron's, Interactive Brokers.
-Trade stocks, options, futures, forex, bonds and funds on 135 markets, all from a single integrated account.
+If you're looking to trade OrganiGram Holdings, open an account with the lowest-cost* platform trusted by professionals, Interactive Brokers.
+Their clients from over 200 countries and territories trade stocks, options, futures, forex, bonds and funds worldwide from a single integrated account.